-Axe: Axes were typically used by common soldiers although they were occasionally used by knights.
-It is mainly used as a cutting weapon and could penetrate armor plate and shields.
+Axes were typically used by common soldiers although they were occasionally used by knights.
+It is mainly used as a cutting weapon and could penetrate armor plates and shields.
 An axe could cut off an opponent’s arm in one blow.

 The axe could be placed on a short handle of wood (under a meter) or on a much longer wooden shaft (1.5 meters).
 Most medieval axes had socketed heads which meant the wooden shaft could be placed into the socket of the axe head.

-Swords are popular with knights and could be as one-handed or two-handed weapons.
+Swords are popular with knights and could be one-handed or two-handed weapons.

 Daggers: Daggers are short knives typically used as a stabbing weapon.
 It had a hilt and a blade similar to a sword but was a lot shorter.
 A typical dagger was between fifteen to fifty centimeters long.
 The knife blade could be sharp on one or two edges and was a close combat weapon.
 It was a secondary weapon that was used with one hand.

-Maces were mainly used by foot soldiers but could also be used from horseback.
+Maces were mainly used by foot soldiers but could also be used on horseback.

-War Hammers: The war hammer looks like an actual hammer, just bigger.
+The war hammer was a powerful weapon and looked like an actual hammer, just bigger.
 It also had a longer shaft than a regular hammer.
-Sometimes, the back of the hammer head had a sharp spike that could be used to attack an enemy’s horse.
+Sometimes, the back of the hammerhead had a sharp spike that could be used to attack an enemy’s horse.
 War hammers had shafts similar in length to maces (30 to 150 cm).